 Flash Glucose Monitors and CGM monitors are also available to track your blood glucose levels.

-Even though the patient information leaflet for Metformin advises that Metformin shouldn’t be used when planning to become pregnant and during pregnancy, there is strong evidence that it is safe.
+Even though the patient information leaflet for Metformin advises that Metformin shouldn’t be used when planning to become pregnant and during pregnancy, it is increasingly used alone or in combination with insulin in women with gestational and type 2 diabetes.
 Metformin is commonly used in the UK for managing diabetes during pregnancy and breastfeeding.

 Speak to your healthcare professional if you have any questions or concerns.